Belo4ka0798/lib_matrix_opp.h/README.md

 # lib_matrix_opp.h
-Library for operations with matrix
+Library for operations with matrix on C++

 Function: